tarunshetty125/teamsync-build/README.md

 ## Known Limitations

-- Linux support is limited and looking for maintainers
+- Linux support is limited and actively looking for maintainers
+- Initial setup requires bringing your own API keys or installing Ollama
+- No built-in mock interview mode (focus is on live, real-time assistance)

 ---